facebookarchive/origami/README.md

 To install Jekyll follow these instructions: https://www.andrewmunsell.com/tutorials/jekyll-by-example/installing-jekyll

-Then start jekyll in Terminal by cd'ing into the repo and running jekyll serve —baseurl /origami —watch
+Then start jekyll in Terminal by cd'ing into the repo and running jekyll serve --baseurl /origami --watch

 To generate the internal documentation, mount your devserver with ExpanDrive, then jekyll serve --baseurl /~yourusername/origami -d /Volumes/dev/public_html/origami